 The lack of cars on this road didn’t seem like such a blessing now.
 We decided our best bet was to get down off the mountain as soon as we could.
 It had to be warmer the lower we got.
 We continued to descend, pulling harder and harder on our brakes before the remaining brake pads engaged.

 After 90 minutes the harrowing part of the ride was over.
 We’d hit lower elevations and the temperature was much warmer, though it was still pouring rain.
 It was also a relief that the grade had flattened out.
-We slogged along flat, muddy roads for a few miles before finally hitting pavement.
+We slogged along flat, muddy roads for a few miles before finally reaching pavement.
 Twenty minutes later we pulled into a deli and ordered two large hot chocolates.
 We were so wet and mud spattered I’m sure it looked like we’d drowned and then waded through vats of hot chocolate.

 5 miles later we had checked into a hotel, showered, and were sitting in the hotel’s hot tub.

 Man, what a great day of cycling.
 John would have loved it!